nod-ai/e2eamdshark-reports/docs/workflows_explained.md

 ├────────────────────────────────────────────────────────────────────────────┤
 │                                                                            │
 │  Depends on: generate-comparison job                                       │
-│  Runs on: self-hosted runner                                               │
-│  Only runs: On scheduled triggers (not workflow_dispatch)                  │
+│  Runs on: self-hosted runner  ->  currently using yrathore's VDI machine   │ │  Only runs: On scheduled triggers (not workflow_dispatch)                  │ │                                                                            │
-│                                                                            │
 │  1.
 Downloads the latest-comparison-reports artifact                       │